 How is littermate syndrome connected to dogs running away?

-Fear and separation anxiety are two of the most common reasons why dogs – including puppies – run away from home.
-And since they’re small, weak, and their senses haven’t fully developed, your little buddy might not be able to find their way home by themselves.
+Fear and separation anxiety are common reasons why dogs – including puppies – run away from home.
+And since they’re small and weak, your little buddy might not be able to find their way home by themselves.

 So make sure you’ve gotten your puppies microchipped (around 8 weeks) to help a vet or local shelter identify them if they get lost.